20klompr/xPro-V5/Front_Panel.md

 - Max Current: 3A (24v only)
 - Suitable for inductive loads (24v only)

-<sub>*the SIG can also be configured to output 5V by removing the xProV5 lid and moving the "MIST" jumper from 24V to 5V</sub>
+<sub>*the SIG port can also be configured to output 5V by removing the xProV5 lid and moving the "MIST" jumper from 24V to 5V</sub>

 ## Connect LED Ring